 - to build the field of humanities by establishing networks for scholarly communication across Africa and with Africanists worldwide.

-Each fellow may request a residential stay at an African institute for advanced study.
-Residencies have proved to be extremely popular and productive, granting fellows time and space to concentrate on writing.
+Each Fellow may request a residential stay at an African institute for advanced study.
+Residencies have proved to be extremely popular and productive, granting Fellows time and space to concentrate on writing.
 Because residencies must be taken at an institute outside the home country, they foster international communication.
-In one instance, three scholars who met while in residence in South Africa organized a conference in Benin on a subject of common interest (the difficulties in communication between Anglophone and Francophone scholarship in West Africa).
-Currently AHP Fellows may take residencies at eight institutes from South Africa to Senegal, Ghana to Tanzania.
+Currently AHP Fellows may take residencies at six institutes from South Africa to Senegal, Ghana to Tanzania.

-Fellows are invited to submit their manuscripts to the AHP Publications series, a collaboration with UNISA Press in Pretoria, South Africa.
-The rigorous development and peer-review process of AHP Publications is overseen by the two series co-editors, Kwesi Yankah, Central University College, Ghana, and Frederick Hendricks, dean of the humanities at Rhodes University, South Africa, both of whom also serve as associate directors of the African Humanities Program, with the assistance of the editorial board.
+Fellows are invited to submit their manuscripts to the AHP Publications series.
+The rigorous development and peer-review process of AHP Publications is overseen by the Series Editors, Fred Hendricks, Rhodes University, South Africa and Adigun Agbaje, University of Ibadan, Nigeria.

-AHP also partners with the African Studies Association every year to bring select AHP Fellows to the ASA Annual Meeting as ASA Presidential Fellows.
+AHP also partners with the African Studies Association every year to bring selected AHP Fellows to the ASA Annual Meeting as ASA Presidential Fellows.

 News and views of the AHP community are shared on a Facebook page.

-For further details on eligibility, submission of applications, and selection criteria, see 2013-14 Competition Announcement (PDF) as well as Instructions and Application materials (at right).
+For further details on eligibility, submission of applications, and selection criteria, see 2017-18 Competition Announcement